vcalvello/SwipeToAction/README.md

   }
 ```

-3.Set the `RecyclerView` as usual to create a vertical list, set the previous adapter and instantiate SwipeToAction
+3. Set the `RecyclerView` as usual to create a vertical list, set the previous adapter and instantiate SwipeToAction
 providing the recyclerView instance and a swipe listener `SwipeToAction.SwipeListener<T>`

 ```java